Welcome to the OGGM tutorials!

 Ready to go?

-working_with_rgi will show you how to read glacier outline files
+working_with_rgi will show you how to read glacier outline files and prepare them for a run

 store_and_compress_glacierdirs: storing glacier directories for later use